gaultier/blog/roll_your_own_memory_profiling.md

 ```

-The first line is a header identifying that this is a heap profile (in opposition to a CPU profile which pprof can also analyze) and gives for each of the four fields we will record, their sum.
+The first line is a header identifying that this is a heap profile (contrary to a CPU profile which pprof can also analyze, which uses a different, binary, format) and gives for each of the four fields we will record, their sum.

 Then comes one line per entry.
-Each entry has these four fields that the header gave a sum of:
+Each entry has these four fields that the header just gave us a sum of:
-- `in use objects`: How many objects are 'live' i.e. in use on the heap at the time of exporting this heap profile.
+- `in use objects`: How many objects are 'live' i.e. in use on the heap at the time of the allocation.
 Allocating increases its value, freeing decreases it.
-- `in use bytes`: How many bytes are 'live' i.e. in use on the heap at the time of exporting this heap profile.
+- `in use bytes`: How many bytes are 'live' i.e. in use on the heap at the time of the allocation.
 Allocating increases its value, freeing decreases it.
 - `space objects`: How many objects have been allocated since the start of the program.
 It is not affected by freeing memory, it only increases.
 - `space bytes`: How many bytes have been allocated since the start of the program.
 It is not affected by freeing memory, it only increases.